 In order to understand which features of the economy contribute to shock amplification and to gauge the quantitative importance of targeting fiscal policy, the second part of the paper takes our model to the data.
-We combine several public-use datasets describing 50 US states (plus DC), 55 sectors, and 80 demographic groups to estimate three key empirical objects: the regional input-output matrix describing the input-use requirements of every industry-region pair; the rationing matrix describing how much each demographic-region pair's income changes in response to a one dollar change in production of each industry-region pair; and the directed MPC matrix describing how much each demographic-region pair consumes from each industry-region pair at the margin.
+We combine several public-use datasets describing 50 US states (plus DC), 55 sectors, and 80 demographic groups to estimate three key empirical objects: the regional input-output matrix describing the input-use requirements of every industry-region pair; the rationing matrix describing how much each demographic-region pair's income changes in response to a one dollar change in production of each industry-region pair; and the directed MPC matrix describing how much each demographic-region pair consumes from each industry-region pair on the margin.

 By combining these estimated matrices with our derived expressions for the generalized income multiplier, we uncover wide variation in government purchases and transfers multipliers depending on where in the economy a fiscal shock originates - our estimates imply that a dollar of purchases from the sector-region with the highest multiplier leads to twice as much amplification as spending that same dollar on a GDP-proportional basket of goods.
 We find that virtually all of the difference in multipliers is driven by differences in the incidence of the shock onto households with higher or lower MPCs, and that households' patterns of directed consumption across sectors and regions do not contribute meaningfully to multipliers, implying that the bias and homophily effects are close to zero.
 We find that the large heterogeneity in shock incidence is driven primarily by dispersion in MPCs in the population and the sorting of workers of different types across sectors and regions.
-Despite the fact that only the incidence of a shock matters for its effect on aggregate output, all dimensions of heterogeneity shape the distribution of this output across households, industry, and space.
+Despite the fact that only the incidence of a shock matters for its effect on aggregate consumption, all dimensions of heterogeneity shape the distribution of this consumption across households employed in different industries and states.
 In particular, the structure of our model allows us to quantify the extent to which government purchases and transfers directed toward any one US state spill over across state lines.

 These empirical results have sharp implications for the targeting of fiscal policy.
 First, consider a planner concerned only with aggregate underemployment.
 Our empirical finding on the irrelevance of directed household consumption for multipliers (i.e. the lack of bias and homophily effects) implies that the total multiplier of any fiscal shock depends only on its incidence onto households with higher or lower MPC.
-Thus, MPC targeting is optimal.1 We illustrate the importance of this targeting by replicating a CARES-like transfer policy in the model: Our estimates suggest that government transfers of one thousand dollars to each employed worker would increase GDP by 69 cents per dollar spent, whereas transfers of two thousand dollars to each worker with above-median MPC would increase GDP by 96 cents per dollar spent.
+Thus, MPC targeting is optimal.
+We illustrate the importance of this targeting by replicating a CARES-like transfer policy in the model: Our estimates suggest that government transfers of one thousand dollars to each employed worker would increase aggregate consumption by 68 cents per dollar spent, whereas transfers of two thousand dollars to each worker with above-median MPC would increase consumption by 97 cents per dollar spent.
 Second, consider a planner addressing a recession where underemployment is concentrated on certain demographic groups and regions.
-While this heterogeneity com-
+While this heterogeneity complicates policy design, our detailed estimates of demand spillovers still allow us to compare various forms of targeting.
+Using estimates from the Great Recession, we show that targeting government purchases according to the combination of MPCs and labor wedges achieves the bulk of the available gains.